 The elliptical tubes (Ø480x240x14 mm) are manufactured by a precision hot-bending process following induction heating of the material.
 In this operation, made at temperatures ranging from 800 to 900 ºC, a combined bending and compression stress is applied depending on the tube axis.

 The process can be described as follows:

-This type of bending process causes the tube microsections to be heated and cooled in a fast and immediate action (thanks to a light and continuous water spraying operation to prevent material damages).
-As the holding time at the bending temperature is minimized, no material transformation occurs, except a minor grain refining in the material bent, due to the physical effect associated to the compressive effort caused on the hot section when the tube is pushed from the back.
+This type of bending process causes the tube microsections to be heated and cooled in a quick and immediate action (thanks to a light and continuous water spraying operation to prevent material damage).
+As the holding time at the bending temperature is minimised, no material transformation occurs, except for a minor grain refining in the material bent due to the physical effect associated to the compressive effort caused on the hot section when the tube is pushed from the back.

 Estudio Lamela and Richard Rogers Partnership